gradle/gradle/subprojects/docs/src/docs/release/notes.md

             at build_dhrhtn4oo56t198zc6nkf59c4.run(/home/someuser/project-dir/build.gradle:3)
     ...

-This is particularly important now that the `<<` syntax for task definitions has been deprecated!
+This is particularly important now that the shortcut syntax for task definitions (`<<`) has been deprecated!

 ### HTTP Basic Authentication for wrapper distributions